winstonpgao/Technical-Trading-Strategies-Using-Machine-Learning-and-Deep-Learning-Models/README.md

 Khushboo Bhatnagar: research machine learning models.
 Leon Gao: Consolidate codes for trading signals.
 Applying Marchine Learning Algos.
 And Producing model performance reports/summary.
 Harrison Marcus Clark: prepare PPT

+### **Project Two:**
+**We want to exam if using machine learning (ML) models could improve the trading result of technical trading strategies (indicators).**

+### **Data Preparation:**
+In order to include the sentiment indicator, multiple sources of news have been examined, such as NEWS API, Returns.
+And we have made the decision to choose **2019-1-1 to current (2021-3-2)** as the time frame for downloading stock data (**daily prices**) from the YAHOO FINANCE, and news data from Financialmodelingprep for this project.
+As the maximum free news are only available for this period.

+Data Cleaning:
+a.
+Stock data from YAHOO FINANCE is clean.
+b.
+For the News data, we have removed characters that are not letters, punctuations, and stop words.
+The cleaned title and text have been consolidated into “content” columns to be further analyzed via Vader.

+The Testing Period:
+2020-09-25 to 2021-03-02

 ### **Trading Signals:**
 **1. Exponential Moving Average (EMA) Crossover**